czzarr/czzarr.github.com/source/_posts/2012-11-14-chrome-extension.markdown

 You love reading the front page articles.
 But you don't always have the time to click on all the links to see whether they're interesting or not.
 That's why we built this Chrome extension that enables you, simply by hovering on a link, to read a summary of the article.
-We find it pretty damn useful, so we think you should ...
+We find it pretty damn useful and convenient, so we think you should ...

 ## <a href="http://tldr.io/crx" target="_blank">Try it and install it</a>